-In the following pages of this guide we will unpack six questions you must ask if you are going to pull off a kick-ass retreat:
+In the following pages of this guide we will unpack six questions you must ask if you are going to press go and pull off a kick-ass retreat:

 - Why do a retreat?

-- · Who should attend?
+- Who should attend?

 - · What content and activities support your why?

 - When will the retreat happen?

 - Where will the retreat take place?

-- How will you do it?
+- · How will you do it?